maplemavin/docs/api_v1.md

 child_accounts

 	An array of account objects (see account listing endpoint for structure).
 It will also add a `child_account_type` key to each account specifying the type it is

+# Applications
+These endpoints revolved around the application requests are being made on behalf of.

+## /push/token
+`[POST] /application/push/token`
+Allows an application to give StageBloc a push notification for a user so that they can be messaged via push notifications from the StageBloc backend. **Note:** For iOS development, you'll need to upload your Apple Push Notification Certificate so we can authenticate push notifications with your tokens.
+Please contact us to handle this.

+### POST Parameters

+`token` _(required)_

+	the push notification token for this user

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": {
+	        "message": "Token successfully saved!"
+	    }
+	}

 # Users
 These endpoints revolve around StageBloc users and their data.
 A user on StageBloc can be an admin for any number of accounts, and their login is tied to their email address.
 A user can also be a fan of any number of accounts.
 These endpoints allow for management of both admin and fan relationships between users and their accounts.